Provides a Boost for Manufacturers

 The public relations strategies we offer are tailored specifically for companies in the manufacturing sector.
 With our team’s experience and expertise, you can rest assured that your company will be able to present itself in the best possible light when it comes time to publish articles.

-The articles that publish in digital trade publications also provide high domain authority backlinks.
-This is worth more than water in the desert.
-Of all the SEO tricks used to get your site ranking higher, there are few things more important than backlinks.
+Moreover, our PR articles that publish in digital trade publications also provide high domain authority backlinks.
+Of all the SEO tactics used to get your site ranking higher, there are few things more important than backlinks.
 These links on other websites that direct traffic to your site are the most valuable tool in increasing domain authority and search engine rank.

 The best way to get them is through earned media.
 Our earned media program has generated thousands of backlinks for our clients.

-This presents a perfect opportunity for companies that serve the manufacturing industry to share content that highlights the solutions their prospects are looking for.
+This presents a perfect opportunity for manufacturers to share content that highlights the solutions their prospects are looking for.

 One of the biggest mistakes we see manufacturing companies make is holding back from publishing their “success secrets” or valuable content in fear that the competition will steal those ideas.